dianav18/dianav18/README.md

 👋 Hi there!

-I'm a second-year Computer Engineering student at [Politehnica University of Bucharest](https://upb.ro), passionate about technology, psychology, and everything in between.
+I'm a third-year Computer Engineering student at [Politehnica University of Bucharest](https://upb.ro), passionate about technology, psychology, and everything in between.

 🎀 About Me
 • I love building creative projects